Tokyu 8000 series: Technical specifications

 The trains have typical 20 m-long stainless steel car-bodies.
 Tokyu operated the 8000 series as five- and eight-car sets, with three and six motored cars per trainset, respectively.

 History

 The 8000 series entered service in 1969.
 187 cars have been built.
 Five-car sets operated on the Oimachi Line, and eight-car sets operated on the Toyoko Line.
-Tokyu withdraw the 8000 series from service in 2008.
+Tokyu withdrew the 8000 series from service in 2008.

 Other operators

 45 withdrawn 8000 series cars were transferred to Izukyū Corporation, and 3 sets 8 cars were shipped to Indonesia.
 The Izukyū fleet is formed as three-car sets.